 On April 25, 2016, the Board entered into a five-year agreement with Thoughtspan Technologies, Inc., whereby Thoughtspan agrees to design, implement and support a new North Carolina Board of Pharmacy web-based licensing information and online renewal system software.
 The total contract price is \$699,903 which includes one time fees totaling \$366,000 for a perpetual license fee, configuration, implementation, conversion and training, and annual fees totaling \$333,903 for five years of support and maintenance after implementation.
 The annual fees are subject to an annual increase of 2%.
-The Board paid a total of \$195,500 and \$220,000 related to the contract during the years ended September 30, 2017 and 2016, of which \$138,000 and \$212,000 was capitalized and included in capital assets in the accompanying statements of net position at September 30, 2017 and 2016, respectively.
+The Board paid a total of \$483,480 related to the contract through September 30, 2018, of which \$350,000 has been capitalized and is included in capital assets in the accompanying statement of net position at September 30, 2018.

 The Board entered into an agreement with North Carolina Physicians Health Program (NCPHP), a non-profit corporation, to offer recovery programs for pharmacists in North Carolina, effective January 15, 2016.
 This agreement replaced services previously obtained from the North Carolina Pharmacist Recovery Network.
-The agreement was renewed during the year ended September 30, 2017 and runs January 15, 2017 through June 30, 2018, after which it will automatically renew for successive one-year terms unless either party provides written notice of termination at least six months prior to expiration.
+The agreement was renewed during the year ended September 30, 2017 and ran January 15, 2017 through June 30, 2018, after which it automatically renews for successive one-year terms unless either party provides written notice of termination at least six months prior to expiration.
 The contract includes a \$250,000 annual fee payable in quarterly installments.
-Expenses for the pharmacist recovery programs totaled \$250,000 and \$332,068 for the years ended September 30, 2017 and 2016, respectively.